From time to time, someone asks me “What are the odds of getting a cut?” In my mind, what they are really asking is “Is this even worth trying?”

 Let me put it to you this way.
 What are the odds that a Nashville guy with middle school and high school band experience as his only formal music training finds himself in New York City writing songs for 2 plays, conducting a band and helping the NYC music director from “Jersey Boys” chart out music?
 Almost ZERO.
 Yet, here I am.

-What are the odds that two songwriters with no formal business training create a business that has grown from day 1 and has served more than 4,000 songwriters all over the world?
+What are the odds that two songwriters with no formal business training create a business that has grown from day 1 and has served more than 30,000 songwriters all over the world?
 That’s laughable.
 Yet, here Clay and I stand.
+We learned to increase the odds.

 In any creative endeavor, however, the odds are not so fixed.
 You can figure out ways to cut them WAY down.
+To increase your odds of success.
 How do you do that?

 Focus On What You Want

 Keep your eyes on the prize.
 Keep your goal in sight and the mountains in between you and the goal will diminish.
 If I want a Grammy badly enough, I can figure out what I have to do to get to that goal.
-I can study people who have them.
-I can figure out which categories are most and least competitive.
-I can steer my writing toward those categories with less entries.
+I can study people who have them and figure out which categories are most and least competitive.
+Also, I can steer my writing toward those categories with fewer entries.
 I can cut my odds significantly.

 You Can Refuse To Quit